-Follow these steps to install the Cisco VPN 3002:
+To install the Cisco VPN 3002 perform these tasks:

-- 1 Use a LAN cable to connect the VPN 3002 public interface to your public network device or Ethernet hub or switch. - 2 Connect the power cable between the VPN 3002 and a reliably grounded power outlet. - 3 Configure the VPN 3002 using one of the following: a browser, console port, Telnet, or SSH.
+- 1. Use a LAN cable to connect the VPN 3002 public interface to your public network device or Ethernet hub or switch. - 2.
+Connect the power cable between the VPN 3002 and a reliably grounded power outlet. - 3.
+Configure the VPN 3002 using one of the following: a browser, console port, Telnet, or SSH.